nrspring/PocoMachen/README.md

 - Pluggable extension architecture to easily add new database types and output templates
 - Completely command line driven - it can be added to a build process

+#December 11, 2015 Release
+- Added the ability to handle nullable field types
+- Added "SimpleSql" functionality

-Features with the initial release
+#Features with the initial release
 - SQL CE database support
 - C# POCO Model template

 #How to use the application ...